hazemm48/My-Reads/README.md

 A new browser window should automatically open displaying the app.
 If it doesn't, navigate to [http://localhost:3000/] in your browser

+or

+You can visit the live website at this link my-reads-sigma.vercel.app

 ## How to Use the App

 - Books are sorted into three categories: Currently Reading, Want to Read and Read